The annual AIC International Picnic is finally BACK!

 The state of Utah in the USA allows people worldwide to get married remotely, via video conferencing on the Zoom app.
 This is a completely legal way to get married in the USA without the hassle of flying there.
 The marriage certificate is identical to the one couples receive if they physically marry in Utah, and it doesn’t mention that the ceremony was held via Zoom.
 For more information on Utah weddings visit the Official Website of Utah County Government.

 For Israelis and Israeli-international couples who are unable or unwilling to marry through religious ceremonies in Israel, Utah Zoom weddings offer a convenient and affordable alternative.
-After a long legal battle, it is now possible to register Utah marriage certificates just like any other marriage certificate from abroad.
+After a long legal battle, it is now possible to register Utah marriages just like any other marriage from abroad.
 Additionally, further legal action has ensured that Utah Zoom weddings are fully recognized for spouse visa applications in Israel.

 So, how do you get married in Utah via Zoom?
 All the details are here.